tensorflow/swift-apis/Documentation/Development.md

 #### Option 2: Use a prebuilt version of X10

-You can use a prebuilt version of the X10 library for building the Swift for TensorFlow APIs package if you do not need to make changes to the X10 library implementation.
+You can use a prebuilt version of the X10 library for building the Swift for TensorFlow APIs package if you are on a supported platform and do not need to make changes to the X10 library implementation.

 There are prebuilt versions of the X10 library for certain platforms.
 If a prebuilt library is unavailable for your desired platform, you can build X10